-If we know one thing, is that people love their pets and will do anything for them, so of course they would want pictures of them everywhere!
+If we know one thing it's that people love their pets and will do anything for them, so of course, they would want pictures of them everywhere!
 If you love animals and photography, there is no better way to put your two passions together than to become a pet photographer.
 Sure, sometimes they’ll be less cooperative than a human would be, but they are cuter and more fun to be around.

 6. Portrait Photography

 Photo by Fluid Imagery

 Anyone who grew up going to department stores to have their portraits taken is familiar with portrait photography.
 That setting isn’t so popular anymore, but the style of photography is as popular as ever.
 People want to document every stage of their lives with a photoshoot.
 Portrait photographers would cover family photos, newborn photoshoots, senior portraits, pregnancy photos and engagement photos.

 A good portrait photographer is able to make these photos feel natural.
 It can be easy for these photos to come out looking stale and posed, but a good photographer will prevent this.
 The key is to make the subjects feel comfortable in front of the camera and give natural facial expressions.
 Getting candid shots is always a good idea, as those often are the ones that turn out to be everyone’s favorites.

 Event photography is a big moneymaker because everyone wants their events documented.
 Besides making money, you get to enjoy all kinds of events.
 Someone has to be the one to document concerts, festivals, and carnivals so why can’t it be you?
 It would make for great candid shots and will help you find that same feeling when doing other styles of photography.